Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Fast & Secure Access to Most Geo-blocked Apps

 ExpressVPN’s internet speeds on our iPhone were superb.
-Connecting to a nearby server, we experienced a slowdown of just 2%.
+Connecting to a nearby server, we experienced a slowdown of just 2%, and internationally by only 15%.

 Even more impressively, ExpressVPN maintained a very high Internet speed while connected to several servers located around the world.

-And the great thing about ExpressVPN is that speed and streaming access doesn’t come at the expense of privacy and security.
+And the great thing about ExpressVPN is that these phenomenal speeds don’t come at the expense of privacy and security.

 The VPN’s iOS app, just like all its other software, uses best-in-class technology to secure your connections.